jieliu2000/RPALite/README.md

 ### Usage Examples

-You can use ARP with Python or Robot Framework, the following section shows some examples:
+You can use RPALite with Python or Robot Framework, the following section shows some examples:

 #### Python example